A signature coaching program is essential to establishing your brand and attracting clients. But where do you start?

 Understand Your Ideal Client and Their Needs

-The first step is to identify your ideal client and their needs.
-This may seem like a no-brainer, but it’s actually one of the most important steps in creating a successful coaching program.
+The first step to creating your signature program is to identify your ideal client and their needs.
+This might seem obvious, but it’s one of the most important steps in the process.

-To do this, you need to start by identifying the problem, outcome, and person.
+To do this, start by identifying the problem, outcome, and person.

 - What is the problem that your ideal client is facing?